 In 2014, Tanbark headed to Los Angeles to team up in the studio with Trevor Welch.
 Their resulting debut, "Write Soon," brings together the bareness of the duo's acoustic folk sound with a fuller, pedal-steel-and-Telecaster country sound.

 After relocating to New York City later in 2014, Tanbark quickly found their place in the thriving Brooklyn music scene.
 The material for their next album started to come together, and in 2017, they enlisted engineer and musician Sam Owens (Cass McCombs, Blonde Redhead) to help bring it to life.

 The resulting nine songs explore themes of innocence and desire against a Laurel Canyon backdrop of pianos and guitars.
 Nelson’s rich, delicate vocals anchor the sound as the arrangements move between Fleetwood Mac-pop and Neil Young-folk.
-The album, “Tanbark,” will be released in 2019.
+The album, “Tanbark,” was released on May 31, 2019.

 Featured on rolling stone

 “Move over, Voltaire — here, your intellectual match and oft-overlook partner Émilie du Châtelet receives her salute.
 With an unhurried gait that recalls Fleetwood Mac’s folk-pop glory days, the Brooklyn duo Tanbark pull off the near-impossible, turning this tribute to an 18th-century French mathematician into something breezy, bouncy and not the least bit overly academic.” - Rolling Stone

 “…pristine production and playful harmonies between Nelson and Jannicelli, reflecting the coolness of Tom Petty with the sheer honesty of Neil Young, not to mention a bit of Fleetwood Mac thrown in for good measure…they create a timeless, folk-soaked world and invite their listeners to experience it together.” - No Depression